alanrogers/agar22/legofit/README.md

 fits the data.

-It's also possible to improve the fit by doing additional legofit runs and by re-expressing the free variable in terms of (uncorrelated) principal components.
+It's also possible to improve the fit by doing additional legofit runs and by re-expressing the free variables in terms of (uncorrelated) principal components.
 The tutorial has details.

 In the workshop, we won't have time for a full analysis.
 I'll do step